-Stimulus spending and transparency: A false sense of security? has been added to your bookmarks.
+Stimulus spending and transparency: A false sense of security? has been saved

 Many companies may underestimate the government’s intent to show accountability to the electorate and to weed out fraud.
 Whether by miscalculation or simple misunderstanding of how far government mandates extend, failure to comply could leave unsuspecting companies vulnerable.